portellam/Obsidian-workflow/README.md

-# Obsidian workflow
+# README
 ### v1.0.8
 An <a href="https://obsidian.md/">Obsidian</a> vault template from a Workflow with Tasks and Project Management, Journaling, Media Tracking, Offline Read-it-later and Bookmark Management, Note-taking and Note-sharing on your own website.

 ### [Download](#2-download)
 #### View this repository on [Codeberg][01] or [GitHub][02].